Krakus99/qa-portfolio/Bug-Reports/Supermarket-Together-Climbing-Out-of-Map-Boundaries.md

 3. Place a ladder next to the street lamp
 4. Climb the ladder
 5. Move onto the top of the street lamp
-6. Reposition the ladder if needed
+6. Take the ladder again when you are on the street lamp
+7. Move the corner of the map
+8. Drop the ladder at the exact point while aiming the exact point
-7. Attempt to move beyond the map boundary
+9. Once you fly, move forward to go out of the map

 ---

 ## Expected Result

-- Player should not be able to stand on the street lamp
 - Collision detection should block climbing unintended objects
 - Map boundaries should prevent any out-of-bounds movement

 ---

 ## Actual Result

-- Player can climb onto the street lamp
-- Player can use the ladder to gain positional advantage
 - Player can exit the map boundaries

 ---